yeti/best-practices/JavaScript/setup.md

 )
 ```

-Which gets all the peerdependencies for the linter via `npm` and installs them via `yarn`.
+Which gets all the peer dependencies for the linter via `npm` and installs them via `yarn`.

 Next, create a file called `.eslintrc.json` and drop in: